Memories of Irish War of Independence in Ireland

 Then I realised she'd been down to the house in Sitric Road.
 I only heard the next day she'd come up and nearly bet my father around the place for letting me stay out all night.

 It wasn't his fault; I can't remember what we'd been arguing about really.’

 Dora and Patrick Maguire in 1955

 Deirdre lived with her grandparents Dora and Patrick Maguire in the early 1950s.

 She remembers, “The machine was always under the window, I suppose it was because there was plenty of light there.
 When Granny got the old overcoats she’d first turn them inside out and then unpick them.

 And she always made sure that each piece she made was pressed before she handed it over.
 I can still see the gas iron.
 There would be smoke coming from it as she pushed it over the suits.

 And having a gas iron was a step up from having the ones that had to be heated on the open fire.
 Oh when I think of it now.

-Always had a Cigarette in her Mouth
+Cigarette in her Mouth

 She never inhaled it; it would sit there on the corner of her mouth just burning away.